 When we are talking about Fordyce's, those bumps aren't a sign of infection, or of poor health, and they're very common: it's usually stated that around 90% of men have them.
 I'd be more surprised so see a penis without any visible sebaceous glands than I would to see one with them.
 They are a type of sebaceous (oil) gland, and everyone's genitals have lots of sebaceous glands: without them, we'd be pretty uncomfortable, especially during sex.
 If and when you have sexual partner, no matter their gender, if you're really looking at their genitals, you're probably going to see Fordyce's spots and other visible sebaceous glands on theirs, too.

 Fordyce's spots on the genitals are actually understood to be present at birth -- they're thought to primarily be congenital -- but just don't tend to show themselves until puberty.
-They can and often do appear on male as well as female genitals, and some people also have them on parts of their lips (I do myself, actually, just a little on the underside of my top lip).
+They can and often do appear on all types of genitals, and some people also have them on parts of their lips (I do myself, actually, just a little on the underside of my top lip).
 The only concern with them tends to be cosmetic, and the only person who is usually going to eve notices them that much is the person whose body they are on.

 I'd suggest that no one really concern themselves with Fordyce's, and understand that they -- like other common and normal genital variations -- are nothing to be embarrassed about.
 For starters, there's little that can be done for them cosmetically in the first place, and most doctors don't advise doing anything at all.
 A doctor could give you a serum to use on your penis in conjunction with an alpha-hydroxy cream (though AHAs tend to sting delicate tissue: ouch!) or a dermatological peel or an oral medication -- the kinds often used for acne -- but while those treatments may diminish their appearance for a little while (though likely only if they are an infection, rather than normal glands), they will return when not using those things.
 Those things cost money and also carry possible side effects, too (like dry or itchy skin or peeling skin which is likely to be a lot more uncomfortable and odd-looking on your penis than a normal variation), which seems pretty unnecessary for something you'll find on may people's genitals, lips or other places on the body, and which is totally harmless.